mitchellroe/blog/filesystem-shrinking.md

 ![Before: A large disk, partition, and filesystem.
 After: A small disk, partition, and filesystem.](images/fs-01.png)

-Let’s say we made a virtual machine with a 300 GB disk and put everything in it.
+Let’s say we made a virtual machine with a 64 GiB disk and put everything in it.
 Simple, but not very flexible.
 What if we need more space?
 What if we later decide to use LVM?
-If we move all the space-consuming stuff out of that 300 GB disk and leave only the operating system, then that’s a whole lot of wasted space.
+If we move all the space-consuming stuff out of that 64 GiB disk and leave only the operating system, then that’s a whole lot of wasted space.

-We’ll take a 300 GiB disk and “shrink” it down to 32 GiB, one piece at a time.
+We’ll take a 64 GiB disk and “shrink” it down to 32 GiB, one piece at a time.

 For most of these operations, you will need to be booted into some sort of live disk like Clonezilla.